-- Caring for a person with sundowning demands can be exhausting
+- Providing care for a person with sundowning tendencies can be especially exhausting.

-- The treatment for sundowning is not established but adapting to a healthy lifestyle can mitigate some of the harsher effects
+- There is no treatment for sundowning but adapting to a healthy lifestyle can mitigate some of the harsher effects.

-The hyperactivity produces hazards such as falls, wandering, and aggression that causes serious injury to others.
+The hyperactivity can produce hazards such as falls, wandering, and aggression that might cause serious injury to others.
 Studies of nursing homes have shown that a high number of harmful incidents occur between six and eight p.m.

 The word “sundowning,” also implies sleeplessness, or a state of agitated sleep patterns.
-The terms “nocturnal delirium” or “sleep disturbance” are frequently used for this inadequately explained mind phenomenon (the term “delirium” is explained hereunder).
+The terms “nocturnal delirium” or “sleep disturbance” are frequently used for this inadequately explained mind phenomenon.

 The medical data that relates to sundowning is at best cryptic and inconclusive; here is some of the researcher speculation that surrounds the sundowner syndrome:

-- Sundowning is related to relatively excessive daytime activities, sensory stimulation, tiredness and stress; it owes it to hormonal fluctuations in sick or ill people.
-Fatigue, low lighting, and increased shadows at sundown that may also be factors.
+- Sundowning is related to relatively excessive daytime activities, sensory stimulation, and tiredness and stress.
+Fatigue, low lighting, and increased shadows at sundown may also be factors.

 - One theory connects the symptoms of sundowning to a disturbance in the body’s “internal clock” (this is also referred to as the “circadian timing system”); that theory asserts that the brain damage caused by Alzheimer’s sets off permanent confusion between when “I’m tired and need to sleep” and “when I’m rested and ready for activity”.

 - Although not common, and frequently temporary in nature, sundowning has been known to exist in persons who are not diagnosed with Alzheimer’s or any other dementia; for example, healthy elderly individuals can exhibit sundowner symptoms, particularly after surgery that involved anesthesia, or during long stays in a hospital.